ICES High School Study Abroad

 Swiss teenagers generally enjoy a lot of freedom, but must abide by their curfews and inform their parents of where they are spending time.
 The same is expected of exchange students.
 Kids help out with household chores and most Swiss teenagers are used to organizing their spare time on their own.
 As an exchange student you are expected to show a little initiative, be active and make new friends to spend time with.
 Host families and teachers are very willing to provide help and support to the student.

 Students must be between 15-17 years of age.
 Students may not turn 18 while on program.
-Students must have at least two years of experience in the German language.
-Students must have an intermediate level by their arrival.
+Students must have at least two years of experience in the German language and have an intermediate level by their arrival.

 Students must apply for the student visa via mail at their regional Swiss consulate or embassy.
 Students will receive assistance in obtaining their residence permit after arrival in Switzerland.